Behind all dancers who believe in themselves are teachers who believed in them first.

 Upon retirement, Ms. Govrin opened her own school and company in Bucks County, Pennsylvania.
 In 1986, Robert Weiss asked her to come to the Pennsylvania Ballet to teach and from there, she became the principal teacher at the Rock School, the official school of the Pennsylvania Ballet.
 At the school, Gloria choreographed showcases, conducted audition tours, created and presented lecture demonstrations, taught company classes and assisted in staging Balanchine repertoire.
 In 1999, she was invited by Helgi Tomasson to be the Associate Director of the San Francisco Ballet School.
 During her 8 years there, she trained many students who went on to professional careers with San Francisco Ballet, as well as many other companies worldwide.

 Over the years, Ms. Govrin has been an invaluable mainstay to the Ballet World.
 People still refer to her strength and personality as a dancer on stage, but she has yet to find a greater passion for this art than teaching.
 Ms. Govrin is considered one of the leading masters of the Balanchine Technique and she brings her years of experience into every class she teaches.
+Most recently, she was honored by Connecticut Women's Hall of Fame.
 Along with her illustrious career, Ms. Govrin is most proud of her daughter, Olivia, a graduate of Berklee College of Music, who currently teaches music for the Boston Public Schools.

 Ms. Bennett received her formal ballet training under the direction of Lila Zali in Laguna Beach, California, where her early dedication and talent won her a Ford Foundation Scholarship from the School of American Ballet.
 In 1971, Ms. Bennett joined San Francisco Ballet, under the direction of Lew Christensen and Michael Smuin.
 In 1987, Ms. Bennett founded City Ballet School in San Francisco, where she served as artistic director and offered a comprehensive curriculum incorporating the Vaganova syllabus.
 Many of Ms. Bennett's students have gone on to dance with professional companies such as Miami City Ballet, American Ballet Theatre, San Francisco Ballet, Boston Ballet, Oregon Ballet Theatre, New York City Ballet and Dutch National Ballet, on Broadway, and in feature films like Center Stage.